gear-foundation/gear-wiki/docs/examples/escrow.md

 }
 ```

-`WalletState` is the enum that stores a current state of a wallet:
+`WalletState` is an enum that stores a current state of a wallet:
 ```rust
 enum WalletState {
     AwaitingDeposit,